Code-Institute-Submissions/SnapCards/README.md

     });

-    // adds event listeners for each card and runs the funciton flipCard at each click of a card cards.forEach(card => {
+    // adds event listeners for each card and runs the function flipCard at each click of a card cards.forEach(card => {
             card.addEventListener('click', () => {
             game.flipCard(card);